Words of Wonder Cheats and Answers for a Swift Victory

 Build Bigger Words

 With levels where you may need to clear some ink or drop quills to the bottom of the stage, you may be tempted to play quick, short words.
-Avoid this temptation.
-Building bigger words provides bonuses and power-ups for you to use.
+Avoid this temptation and remember this handy Words of Wonder cheat while you play: Building bigger words provides bonuses and power-ups for you to use.

 Four-letter words turn the last letter into a double word bonus, which explodes letters in four directions.

 Five-letter words turn the last letter into a triple word bonus, which explodes letters in eight directions.